 1.On the Project tab, in the Project group, click Compile.

-3.Select build tags and other options that you want to use for this compilation.
+3.If necessary, select build tags and other options that you want to apply to this compilation.

-Note: You can also access the compilation dialog box by pressing F9.
+Remark: You can also access the Compile Project dialog by pressing F9.

 Quick Compilation with the Previous Options

-You can skip the Compilation Options dialog box and apply the previously used options including the build tags that were selected for this output help format.
-To do so:
+You can skip the Compile Project dialog and apply the previously used options including the build tags that were selected for this output help format:

 PDF Document Output Directory